hederaaliens/hedera-aliens-nft-bot/README.md

 ]
 ```

-The bot **does not** fetch NFT images from the IPFS, and you need to provide the images locally on the filesystem.
+The bot **does not** fetch NFT images from the IPFS, the images need to be provided locally on the filesystem.
 The location for the images on the filesystem is in: `./resouces/collection` folder.

 The name of the files must match the serial id of the NFTs.
 For example, for serial number #1 the file needs to be named: 1.png or 0001.png.
 Leading zeros are acceptable.
 The bot currently expects only .png files.

 ### Running the bot
 On an environment with nodejs installed, use the following commands to run the bot:
-- `node deploy-commands.js` Register the commands that provides with Discord API.
+- `node deploy-commands.js` Register the commands that the bot provides with Discord API.
 - `node hedera-nft-bot.js` Run the bot.

 We highly recommend using [pm2 process manager](https://pm2.keymetrics.io) for nodejs to run the bot and keeping it online.